CGI-FR/PIMO/README.md

       regex: "0[1-7]( ([0-9]){2}){4}"
 ```

-This exemple will mask the `phone` field of the input jsonlines with a random string respecting the regular expression.
+This example will mask the `phone` field of the input jsonlines with a random string respecting the regular expression.

 [Return to list of masks](#possible-masks)